 Request timed out.when pinging by computer name, then name resolution is not correctly configured.
 (For more information, see the 2006 article previously referenced, How to Troubleshoot Basic TCP/IP Problems.)
 Successful name resolution is not required to connect to SQL Server, but if the computer name cannot be resolved to an IP address, then connections must be made specifying the IP address.
 Name resolution can be fixed later.

 By default, the Windows firewall is turned on and will block connections from another computer.
 To connect using TCP/IP from another computer, on the SQL Server computer you must configure the firewall to allow connections to the TCP port used by the Database Engine.
 The default instance is listening on TCP port 1433, by default.
 If you have named instances or if you changed the default instance port, the SQL Server TCP port may be listening on another port.
 See Get the SQL Server instance TCP port.

 If you are connecting to a named instance or a port other than TCP port 1433, you must also open the UDP port 1434 for the SQL Server Browser service.
 For step by step instruction on opening a port in the Windows firewall, see Configure a Windows Firewall for Database Engine Access.

 Once you can connect using TCP on the same computer, it's time to try connecting from the client computer.
 You could theoretically use any client application, but to avoid additional complexity, install the SQL Server Management tools on the client and make the attempt using SQL Server Management Studio.

 - SQL Server is listening on a port other than the port you specified.
-Go back to the section Gathering Information about the Instance of SQL Server.
+Go back to the section Get the TCP port number.

 - The SQL Server TCP port is being blocked by the firewall.
-Go back to the section Opening a Port in the Firewall.
+Go back to the section Open a port in the firewall.

 - If you are connecting to the default instance, it might be listening on a port other than TCP port 1433, and the client isn't attempting to connect to the correct port number.